IBM/CodeEngine/metrics-examples/python/README.md

 ## Metrics

-The application exposes Prometheus metrics at `/metrics`.
+The application exposes Prometheus metrics on a **separate metrics server** at `http://localhost:2112/metrics`.
+This separation provides better security and performance isolation.
 All metric names are prefixed with a configurable value set via the `METRICS_NAME_PREFIX` environment variable (default: `mymetrics_`).

 **Request Metrics**
 - `mymetrics_requests_total`: Total requests by method and path